-- Ministry can be a disease where I feel the pressure of getting everything done and I end up putting off family, friends and other priorities.
+- I can easily develop unhealthy habits where I feel the pressure of getting everything done and I end up putting off family, friends, and other priorities.

-- When I don’t have a vision or focus of where I’m going, I’ll be very busy but get very little done
+- When I don’t have a clear vision or focus on where I’m going, I’ll be very busy but get very little done.

 Join the Daily Dispatch!